braze-inc/braze-docs/_docs/_user_guide/intelligence/intelligent_timing.md

 Here are some nuances you should be aware of when scheduling campaigns with Intelligent Timing.

-##### Scheduling the campaign

-Schedule your campaign for at least 24 hours before the send date.
-Messages are sent within 24 hours of the send date, so this ensures that a user’s optimal time hasn’t passed when the campaign is launched.

 ##### Launching the campaign

-Launch your campaign at least 48 hours before the send date.
+Launch your campaign at least 48 hours before the scheduled send date.
 This is because of variations in time zones.
 Braze calculates the optimal time at midnight in Samoan time (UTC+13), the first time zone in the world.
 A single day spans about 48 hours across the globe, which means that if you launch a campaign within that 48-hour buffer, it’s possible that a user’s optimal time has already passed in their time zone, and the message won’t send.

 {% alert important %}
 If a campaign is launched and a user’s optimal time is less than an hour in the past, the message goes out immediately.
 If the optimal time is more than an hour in the past, the message is not sent at all.